xwmx/nb/docs/index.markdown

   nb ebook publish

 Subcommands:
+  ebook new      Create a new notebook initialized with placeholder files for
+                 authoring an ebook.
-  ebook new       Create a new notebook initialized with ebook files. ebook publish   Generate a .epub file using the current notebook contents.
+  ebook publish  Generate a .epub file using the current notebook contents.

 Description:
   Ebook authoring with `nb`.